cfdp/cfdp.dk/wp-content/plugins/content-protector/readme.txt

 * easily generate a shortcode
 * use cookies for longer access
 * customize the headline, instruction text, placeholder and the button label per shortcode.

+***Page Builder***
+Passster now supports several page builders.
+We currently support the following page builders:

+* Elementor
+* Beaver Builder
+* Visual Composer (WPBakery Page Builder)

+Warning: Passster currently not support to restrict complete rows or columns in your page builder.
+It's build as an element/module/widget which you can add content to via WYSIWIG-Editor.

 **Pro**